gvwilson/thirdbit/_posts/2014/2014-04-23-mr-biczo-was-right.md

   I've been programming for over thirty years, and I didn't know that the magic word I needed was <code>DYLD_LIBRARY_PATH</code>.
-  What I <em>do</em> know is that every attempt I've seen to sprint for the finish line&mdash;to teach the skills people want to do before teaching the basic concepts those skills depend on&mdash;has produced more frustration than enlightenment.
+  What I <em>do</em> know is that every attempt I've seen to sprint for the finish line–to teach the skills people want to do before teaching the basic concepts those skills depend on–has produced more frustration than enlightenment.
   In the end,
   it turns out that my high school music teacher was right: if you want to play a solo,